elifsezgin/DNAPuzzle/docs/README.md

 ### Bonus features

-Some directions that the DancingDNAs may go are:
+Some directions that the DNAPuzzle may go are:

 - [ ] Change 2D DNA models to 3D
 - [ ] Add more levels
+- [ ] Add timer